CosmicFinisher/CosmicLexicon.Foundation.GuardClauses/docs/architecture/high_level_architecture.v2.md

 ## 1. Overview

-This document outlines the high-level architecture for the modernized `OpenEchoSystem.GuardClauses` C# library.
+This document outlines the high-level architecture for the modernized `CosmicLexicon.Foundation.GuardClauses` C# library.
 The design is guided by the principles of **extensibility, performance, readability, and testability**, as defined in `docs/PRDMasterPlan.v2.md`.
 The architecture directly supports the AI-verifiable tasks in the master plan and is designed to pass all high-level acceptance tests outlined in `docs/master_acceptance_test_plan.v2.md`.

 The core architectural pattern is a **fluent interface** accessed via a static entry point, with guard clause logic implemented as **extension methods** on a central interface.
 This approach promotes clean, readable code and makes the library highly extensible.